bpd-d/bpd-toolkit/README.md

 * enumerateObject - (object, callback: (property, value)) - iterates through an object and calls callback for each property.
 * hasFunction - checks whether object has porperty and this property is an function
 * hasProperty - checks whether object has porperty

+## Specials
+* debounce - (callback, delay) - creates new, debounced function which delays callback execution by specific time.
+However if called again before current timeout finishes, current is cancelled and new timeout is created.
+Returns cancellation function.
+Useful in search boxes.
+* throttle - (callback, delay) - invokes callback and then block next executions by specific time or until is cancelled.
+Returns cancellation function.
+Useful to block mulitple calls performed in short period of time
+* delay - (callback, delay) - delay callback execution by specific time.
+Return cancellation function.